Setting archive access and permissions

-Registered users is a group that contains all users with a user account (username and password) on the system.
+The Registered users group contains all users with a user account (username and password) on the system.
 The Everyone group includes all registered users plus unauthenticated guests.
 These two groups will always be listed at the bottom of the archive access lists.

 An entry in the access list is assigned permissions according to the following rules:

-Otherwise, if there are one or more entries for groups of which the user is a member, then the entry which is topmost in the access list will be used.
+- Otherwise, if there are one or more entries for groups of which the user is a member, then the topmost entry in the access list will be used.
 The group hierarchy does not matter.